redhat-developer/service-binding-operator/README.md

 them can be guaranteed at this time.
 This repository will be archived at a future date.

 Usage of this project for new deployments is no longer recommended, and existing uses of this project are recommended to transition to a new solution.
+We recommend using the reference implementation of service bindings, which can be found [here](https://github.com/servicebinding/runtime).

+The developers would like to express their sincere gratitude to everyone who has contributed over the last few years.

 # The Service Binding Operator
 ## Connecting Applications with Services on Kubernetes and OpenShift